Nurses' Office: Frequently Asked Questions

 When will your child be sent home?

-Children will be asked to go home if their fever is over 100.4 or higher.
+Children will be asked to go home if their temperature is 100.4 or higher.

 What are the most common complaints in the Nurses' Office?